 How to fix it: Sit on lots blankets and don’t move.
 Allow the blankets to act as a filter for your booty fumes.
 Also, keep a non-guilty grin on your face.
 Perhaps add one of those inconspicuous whistles we’ve seen in cartoons.
 They’ll never know it was you.

 But it’s probably not worth it, to be honest.
-Unless you and your partner are petite contortionists hell-bent on banging above the birds, leave f*cking in the air to our winged friends.
+Unless you and your partner are petite contortionists hell-bent on banging above the birds.
 People talk about being in the “mile high club” but are they?
 It’s hard to believe that they’ve successfully had sex in there.
 Or at the very least, pleasurable sex.

 How to fix it: Skip the bathroom bang sesh on the plane.
 Keep it PG.
 Gaze into your partner’s eyes and play footsies.
 When you land, the baggage claim takes a while for the bags to come out.
 This is your chance.
 Sprint to the nearest restroom (with your partner or that hottie in the next row) and get your post-flight freak on.